jmarkakis/jmarkakis.github.io/index.md

 <h2>About Me</h2>

-I am a Ph.D. candidate at the [Computer Lab](https://www.cst.cam.ac.uk/) of the [University of Cambridge](https://www.cam.ac.uk/), and member of [Fitzwilliam College](https://www.fitz.cam.ac.uk/).
+I am a Research Assistant at the [Computer Lab](https://www.cst.cam.ac.uk/) of the [University of Cambridge](https://www.cam.ac.uk/), working with [Prof. Jamie Vicary](https://www.cl.cam.ac.uk/~jv258/).
 My research interests lie in the intersection of mathematics and theoretical computer science.
-More specificallly, I am interested in higher category theory, and type-theoretic methods in it.
-I have studied and generalised the notion of computads to theories that are not necessarily globular, and I am currently thinking about comparisons of globular and simplicial notions of higher categories.
-My studies are supported by a scholarship of the [Onassis Foundation](https://www.onassis.org/).
+I am working on higher category theory using ideas from logic and dependent type theory.
+I am interested in applications of higher categories to topology and to the semantics of programming languages.
+Moreover, I am interested in the homotopy theory of higher categories, in particular the comparison of different models, and the homotopy hypothesis for globular models.

-<h2 style="margin: 0px 0px -15px;">Papers</h2>
+<h2 style="margin: 0px 0px -15px;">Publications</h2>

 <div class="publications">
 <ol class="bibliography" >